EyevinnOSC/minio-share-script/README.md

-# MinIO Share Script
+<h1 align="center">MinIO Share Script</h1>

-This script uploads a file to a specified MinIO bucket and returns a presigned URL for the uploaded file.
+<p align="center">This script uploads a file to a specified MinIO bucket and returns a presigned URL for the uploaded file.</p>

 ---